Pavan143Kundeti/Movie-Recommendation-System/DEPLOYMENT.md

 1. **Database Connection Pooling**: The app uses connection pooling for better performance
 2. **Caching**: Streamlit caching is implemented for expensive operations
 3. **Pagination**: Large datasets are paginated to improve load times
+4. **Fallback Systems**: Both database and recommender systems have fallbacks for reliability

 ## Security Considerations